The following is from the UCSC Extension course description and registration webpage:

-- Local, national, and online resources for AT information, equipment, and services.
+- Local, national, and online resources for AT information, equipment, training, and services.

 Students should have a basic understanding of the academic challenges faced by individuals who have learning disabilities, ADHD, and executive function issues.
-This can be satisfied in one of four ways:
+This can be satisfied in various ways, including (but not limited to):

 - Professional experience addressing the needs of students with learning differences.